dubstar-04/FeedsAndSpeeds/README.md

 # FreeCAD Feeds and Speeds Calculator
-A FreeCAD Path Addon to help generate basic feeds and speeds for machining.
+A FreeCAD CAM Addon to help generate basic feeds and speeds for machining.

 ## Description
-This addon when installed will appear in the Path Workbench toolbar menu, the purpose of the addon is to define initial machining parameters for the spindle speed and feedrate.
+This addon when installed will appear in the CAM Workbench toolbar menu, the purpose of the addon is to define initial machining parameters for the spindle speed and feedrate.
 This can be done by Spindle RPM or chipload (Feed Per Tooth).

 ## Features
-* Select path tool controller
+* Select tool controller
 * Select workpiece material
-* Select Tool Material
+* Select tool material
 * Set machining parameters
-* write calculated feedrate and spindle speed to the selected tool controller
+* Write calculated feedrate and spindle speed to the selected tool controller

 ## Requirements
-* FreeCAD v0.20 or later
+* FreeCAD v 1.0 or later
-* Path Toolbit (Legacy tools not supported)
+* CAM Toolbit (Legacy tools not supported)
 * Python3
 * Qt5